luccahuguet/rustifier/README.md

 The project uses a modular structure with separate justfiles for different components:

 - `setup.sh`: The main setup script that checks prerequisites and runs the installation
-- `main.just`: The main justfile that orchestrates the installation process
+- `justfile`: The main justfile that orchestrates the installation process
-- `src/basic.just`: Installs core components
-- `src/expanded.just`: Installs core components and additional utilities

 ## What's Included